 Environmental Education, Biodiversity and Stewardship Internship

-We are currently accepting applications for our 2019 Environmental Education, Biodiversity and Stewardship Seasonal Employment/Internship Program at Selah, Bamberger Ranch Preserve
+Bamberger Ranch is currently accepting applications for a seasonal Environmental Education, Biodiversity and Stewardship Internship program at Selah, Bamberger Ranch Preserve

-A 6-month employment is available starting January 15, 2019 and ending July 15, 2019.
-We are seeking outdoor enthusiasts who have a passion for environmental education and land stewardship.
-They will help inspire and teach up to 2,500 guests during their time here as well as building experience for a potential career in a related field.
+A 4-month internship is available starting September 3, 2019 and ending December 31, 2019.
+We are seeking outdoor enthusiasts who have a passion for environmental education.
+They will help inspire and teach up to 1,000 guests during their time here as well as building experience for a potential career in a related field.
 Assistance with maintaining our 5,500-acre outdoor classroom is also a vital role in the internship.
 Training in facets such as public speaking, biological surveying and land stewardship are provided.

 Tasks include but are not limited to: